mmistakes/so-simple-theme/training/index.md

 excerpt: "Details of upcoming and past training courses.."
 ---

-*Details of upcoming training courses offered by the course will appear here*
+*Details of upcoming and previous training courses offered by the Sheffield Bioinformatics Core will appear here*